stan-dev/cmdstanpy/docsrc/hello_world.rst

 The :ref:`class_cmdstanmodel` class manages the Stan program and its corresponding compiled executable.
 It provides properties and functions to inspect the model code and filepaths.
-CmdStanPy, uses the environment variable ``CMDSTAN`` to find the CmdStan installation.
+CmdStanPy, manages the environment variable ``CMDSTAN`` which specifies the path to the local CmdStan installation.
-The function ``cmdstan_path`` gets the value of this environment variable.
+The function :func:`cmdstanpy.cmdstan_path` returns the value of this environment variable.

 .. code-block:: python